hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Description</summary>

-- It is a virtual network within AWS: it is our private data center inside AWS platform
+- It's a virtual network within AWS: It's our private data center inside AWS platform
 - It can be configured to be public/private or a mixture
-- It is isolated from other VPCs by default
+- It's isolated from other VPCs by default
 	- It can't talk to anything outside itself unless we configure it otherwise
 	- It's isolated from network blast radius
-- It is Regional: it can't span regions
+- It's Regional: it can't span regions
-- It is highly available: it is on multiple AZs which allows a HA (Highly Available) architecture
+- It's highly available: It's on multiple AZs which allows a HA (Highly Available) architecture
 - It can be connected to our data center and corporate networks: Hardware Virtual Private Network (VPN)
 - It supports different Tenancy types: it could be:
 	- Dedicated tenant: it can't be changed (Locked).
-It is expensive
+It's expensive
 	- multi-tenant (default): it still could be switched to a dedicated tenant

 </details>